ruralant/portfolio/src/blog/css-stacking-contexts.md

 ---

 <script>
+  import mainImage from '$lib/assets/images/blog/isolation.jpg?enhanced';
+  import pricingUiImage from '$lib/assets/images/blog/pricing-ui.jpg?enhanced';
   import Image from '$lib/components/Image.svelte';
-  import mainImage from '$lib/assets/images/blog/isolation.jpg?w=1000&h=600';
-  import mainImageWebP from '$lib/assets/images/blog/isolation.jpg?w=1000&h=600&format=webp&srcset';
-  import mainImageSrcset from '$lib/assets/images/blog/isolation.jpg?w=1000&h=600&srcset';

-  import pricingUi from '$lib/assets/images/blog/pricing-ui.jpg?w=1000&h=600';
-  import pricingUiWebP from '$lib/assets/images/blog/pricing-ui.jpg?w=1000&h=600&format=webp&srcset';
-  import pricingUiSrcset from '$lib/assets/images/blog/pricing-ui.jpg?w=1000&h=600&srcset';
 </script>

 <Image
-  wepImage={mainImageWebP}
-  jpegImage={mainImage}
+  src={mainImage}
-  alt='an isolated chair in the middle of a road' width={1000}
+  alt="an isolated chair in the middle of a road" fetchpriority="high" feedImage={true}
-  height={600}
-  placeholder='blur'
-  classes='mt-6 mb-8 rounded-lg drop-shadow-md'
-  loading='eager'
-  feedImage=true
+  sizes="(min-width: 800px) 720px, 100vw"
 />

 In large projects, or in projects that span across months or years, it's common to start to loose track of `z-indexes`.